phac-nml/irida/doc/developer/getting-started/index.md

 1. Clean/re-build the IRIDA database on `irida_integration_test` (use `-d` to override).
 2. Remove any previous Docker images from previous tests (named *irida-galaxy-test*).
 3. Start up a new Docker image with Galaxy running on <http://localhost:48889>.
-4. Run IRIDA `galaxy_testing` integration test profile.
+4. Run IRIDA `galaxyITest` integration test task.
 5. Remove Docker image on <http://localhost:48889>.

 Additional Gradle parameters can be passed to `run-tests.sh`.
 In particular, individual test classes can be run using `--tests=ca.corefacilty.bioinformatics.irida.TheTestClass`.
 For example: